mallick007/mallick007.github.io/_pages/about.md

 <!-- {% assign join_date = "22 July 2017"|date: "%m %Y" %}
 {% assign years = 'now'| minus : join_date  %} -->
-* I am presently working as a <b>Senior Performance Architect</b> at Qualcomm, Bangalore.
-Prior to it, I was working as a Senior Research Scholar at IIT Delhi.
+* I am presently working as a <b>Assistant Professor</b> at National Institute of Technology, Hamirpur.
+Prior to it, I was working as Post-Doctoral Research Fellow at IIT Delhi with Prof Rijju Rekha Sen.
-* My research primarily focuses on Computer Architecture, Hardware Security and exploring potential of edge GPUs in developing countries.
+* My research primarily focuses on Efficient Deep Learning, developing algorithms for efficient execution at edge, and exploring potential of edge GPUs.
 * I am part of the [SecVisor Reading Group](http://www.cse.iitd.ernet.in/~kumarsandeep/secvisor/) at IIT Delhi.